1165 København K

 South Campus, KUA2, Bygning 12

-Saxo – Institute students (of Prehistoric Archaeology, Classical Archaeology, Ethnology, Greek & Latin and History) are fortunate to have KUA ‘s largest Friday Bar where the volume discount on shots may be the cheapest in the entire KUA Faculty of Humanities complex (10 for DKK 60).
+Saxo – Institute students (of Prehistoric Archaeology, Classical Archaeology, Ethnology, Greek & Latin and History) are fortunate to have the largest Friday bar at the South Campus, where the volume discount on shots may be the cheapest in the entire Faculty of Humanities complex (10 shots for DKK 60).
 The large rooms are creatively decorated with gold-framed paintings of historical figures – this is after all the student bar for history and archaeology buffs.

 City Campus, Jurahuset, Studiestræde 34

 Every other week the Juridisk Diskussionsklub organises a Friday bar in the new home of the Faculty of Law on South Campus.
-In the old days (read: before 2017) Jurabar only had the space for a few hundred customers in their inner city-dive, but after the move there is finally room for the masses at the largest study programme at UCPH.
+In the old days (read: before 2017) Jurabar only had the space for a few hundred customers in their inner city-dive, but after the move there is finally room for the masses at the largest study programme at the University of Copenhagen.

 Jurabar offers its thirsty customers the student classic Grøn Tuborg, but party people with a taste for Somersby, Garage or Bacardi Breezer are alo well taken care of.
 And as something new, a real bar has been installed in the room behind the canteen.

-Rumour has it that the Jurabar is UCPH’s most well-dressed Friday bar, so iron your shirt or polish your shoes, if you want to look like the rest of the clientele.
+Rumour has it that the Jurabar is the most well-dressed Friday bar at the University of Copenhagen, so iron your shirt or polish your shoes, if you want to look like the rest of the clientele.

 South Campus, Building 22 (Room 22.0.62)